eccentricdevotion/TARDIS/chemistry-lab-compounds.md

 The [Chemistry Lab](chemistry-lab) can produce compounds, typically used in crafting Products!

-_This page only shows compounds made in the chemistry lab, to view products, go to [chemistry lab compounds](chemistry-lab-products), to view how to use the chemistry lab, go to the [chemistry lab page](chemistry-lab).
+_This page only shows compounds made in the chemistry lab, to view products, go to [chemistry lab products](chemistry-lab-products), to view how to use the chemistry lab, go to the [chemistry lab page](chemistry-lab).
 To view a list elements, go to the [elements page](elements)_

 All compounds are inherently useless on their own (with the exception of the vanilla items and their vanilla uses).
 They must be combined with other compounds, [elements](elements), or items to make [products]((chemistry-lab-products))!